Academic Catalog

 3 Credits

-TVR 12400 Introduction to Media Industries (LA)
+TVR 12400 Introduction to Television and Film Industries (LA)

 Introduction to digital and electronic media industries, both traditional and emerging.
 Focus on ethical, legal technological, economic, and creative shifts resulting from new media platforms and cross-platform distribution.
 Discussion, research, writing, and group collaborative work focused on emerging challenges and opportunities in the new media environment.
 (F,S)